danielmenezesbr/crc-on-gcp-terraform/README.md

 The `crcuser` operating system user runs CRC.
 The password for `crcuser` is `password`.

-If you want to use [`oc`](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html) after enter into via SSH use the user crcuser.
-For example:

 After accessing the instance via SSH, change to the `crcuser` user if you want to run `crc` or  [`oc`](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html).